 Homemade caramels are so much better than store-bought.
 They are suprisingly easy to make.
 However, they do take a bit of time.

-I used the following ingredients: Granulate sugar, brown sugar, whipping cream, evaporated milk, corn syrup, butter and the vanilla bean.
+I used the following ingredients for the Caramels: Granulate sugar, brown sugar, whipping cream, evaporated milk, corn syrup, butter and a vanilla bean.

 I placed all of the ingredients into my Dutch oven, except for the vanilla bean and fitted the pan with my digital thermometer.
 Then, I heated the ingredients over a medium heat to melt everything.

 I let the caramel cool overnight before attempting to cut it into pieces.
-To cut the caramels, I used a pizza cutter that had been lightly coated with butter to cut the caramel into strips.
+I used a pizza cutter that had been lightly coated with butter to cut the caramel into strips.
 I tried using kitchen shears to then cut the caramel into pieces, and decided that the pizza cutter actually worked better.